How much Light, Deep, REM sleep is considered Healthy?

 We will sleep through these stages of sleep every night.

-Each stage of sleep will have different responsible your body.
+Each stage of sleep will have a different response for your body.

 Light sleep is a non-REM stage, and it’s easiest to wake up during this stage.